ilrein/flighthub-vue/notes.md

   - defaults to a list from now -> +2months
   - it has horizontal scrolling all the
   - start in the upcoming next week

+- default impressions per block should be the same as the max impressions as the week
+- finish README